Better data for a better world.

 Simba Labs R&D program is launched and onboards an expanded beta.

-The team does their first in-person deployment in Uganda and Kenya.
+The team executes their first in-person deployment in Uganda and Kenya.

 2025